---

 }

-You can create a script that runs Drush commands and logs them to `/shared/logs/drush-cron.log`.
-You can add this script to the application’s scheduled jobs or `cron` jobs.
-You can name the script based on your application.
+You can create a script that runs Drush cron and captures its transaction trace to New Relic.
+You can add this script to the application’s scheduled jobs.

-For example, let us assume that the script name is `newrelic_drush.sh`.
-The following steps serves as an example.
+The following steps serve as an example.
 You must modify the steps based on your application needs.

 #!/usr/bin/env bash